eacton/CAGEF/Lesson_5/Lesson_5.md

 - natural variation of the observations within the sample (MSE)

 The larger the MSR compared to the MSE the more support there is for a difference between the population means.
-The ratio of MSR/MSE is the F-statistic.
+The ratio of MSR/MSE is our F-statistic.

 ###Dummy Variables

 We can encode our categorical variable as a _dummy variable_.
-0 really means C/C, 1 is C/G and 2 is G/G. But instead we can create k-1 separate columns of 0's and 1's.
+0 in our data frame stands for the genotype C/C, 1 is C/G and 2 is G/G. But instead we can create a matrix with $k-1$ separate columns of 0's and 1's, where $k$ is the number of factor levels in our categorical variable.
 The omitted category is the reference group.
-Otherwise 0 means it is not that SNP and 1 means it is that SNP.
-Each genetic factor has a unique encoding.
+Each genetic factor has a unique encoding where 0 means the SNP is not present and 1 means that SNP is present.

 <table class="table" style="width: auto !important; margin-left: auto; margin-right: auto;">
  <thead>
   <tr>
    <th style="text-align:left;"> rs174548 </th>
-   <th style="text-align:right;"> x_1 </th>
+   <th style="text-align:right;"> x1 </th>
-   <th style="text-align:right;"> x_2 </th>
+   <th style="text-align:right;"> x2 </th>
   </tr>
  </thead>
 <tbody>